VelumX/VelumX-Relayer/relayer/README.md

 ## Overview

 The VelumX Relayer is the core infrastructure product.
-Developers integrate gasless transactions by calling `velumx.sponsor(signedTxHex)` from the SDK — the relayer handles everything else.
+Developers integrate gasless transactions by calling `velumx.sponsor(signedTxHex)` from the SDK — the relayer handles everything else

 **What the relayer does:**
 - Validates the developer's API key